-Changes to the AML/CTF Act mean that new businesses will now we be under AUSTRAC regulation.
+Changes to the Act mean that new businesses will now we be under AUSTRAC regulation.
 You can check if you’ll be regulated

 Your role is essential in helping safeguard Australia’s financial system from abuse and close the gaps in our system.
 There is a good reason these reforms are happening.
 Recent research by the Australian Institute of Criminology estimated that serious and organised crime cost Australia up to $60.1 billion.
 This causes major harm to our communities, businesses and economy.